panjf2000/gnet/README.md

 import (
 	"log"
-	"strings"

 	"github.com/panjf2000/gnet"
 )

-func main() {
-	var trace bool
-	var events gnet.Events
+type echoServer struct {
+	*gnet.EventServer
+}

-	events.React = func(c gnet.Conn) (out []byte, action gnet.Action) {
+func (es *echoServer) React(c gnet.Conn) (out []byte, action gnet.Action) {
 	top, tail := c.ReadPair()
+	out = top
+	if tail != nil {
 		out = append(top, tail...)
+	}
 	c.ResetBuffer()
-		if trace {
-			log.Printf("%s", strings.TrimSpace(string(top)+string(tail)))
-		}
 	return
 }

+func main() {
+	echo := new(echoServer)
-	log.Fatal(gnet.Serve(events, "tcp://:9000", gnet.WithMulticore(true)))
+	log.Fatal(gnet.Serve(echo, "tcp://:9000", gnet.WithMulticore(true)))
 }
 ```

-As you can see, this example of echo server only sets up the `React` function where you commonly write your main business code and it will be invoked once the server receives input data from a client.
+As you can see, this example of echo server only sets up the `EventHandler.React` function where you commonly write your main business code and it will be invoked once the server receives input data from a client.
 The output data will be then sent back to that client by assigning the `out` variable and return it after your business code finish processing data(in this case, it just echo the data back).

 ### Echo server with blocking logic